Kourtney Kardashian Kicks Scott Disick Out Of Their Home, Kris Jenner Weighs In?

 Kourtney Kardashian and Scott Disick share three children, Mason, 7, Penelope, 4, and Reign, 2.

-Kourtney Kardashian and Scott Disick parted ways in July 2015 after photos of him and his ex-girlfriend Chloe Bartoli hit the web.
+Kourtney Kardashian and Scott Disick parted ways in July of 2015 after photos of him and his ex-girlfriend Chloe Bartoli hit the web.
 At the time, Kourtney Kardashian was back in Los Angeles taking care of their kids.

 After reportedly telling Scott Disick that he couldn’t return home, Kourtney Kardashian was allegedly met with an irate response from her former love interest.